CoachAsim/engineering-practicum-term-01-final-project-guide/README.md

    └── data/
    ```

+3. Setup your Additional Support 🤖

-3. Follow the timeline in `03-timeline.md`
+4. Follow the timeline in `03-timeline.md`

-4. Use the checklist in `10-completion-checklist.md` to self-assess
+5. Use the checklist in `10-completion-checklist.md` to self-assess

 ## Additional Support
 I wish that for everyone one of you there was one of me but unfortunately that ratio is 1:16.
 So!
 I am using Large Language Model AI tools to help all of us : )